Centering Asian Americans through creative arts programming on the North Shore of Massachusetts

 Amanda Beard Garcia (she/they) is a multiracial, second-generation Chinese American muralist and brand designer.
 She was born and raised in Beverly, MA and currently lives in Dracut.

 Amanda is co-founder and principal of Likemind Design, a custom mural and design studio with a mission to elevate the brands of independently-owned businesses “just like us.”
 She has been a participant of many local public art initiatives and has designed custom artwork and brand identities for small businesses all over Greater Boston.
+A practicing artist herself, Amanda’s creative work reclaims and repaints her Chinese American identity by investigating the invisible history and heritage of her ancestors.

 When she’s not creating, you can usually find Amanda at rock concerts, home-improving, cozy gaming, and being trailed by her pets Pica and Mei-Mei.